 Also known as an eyelid lift surgery, blepharoplasty is one of the most common cosmetic surgery procedures for reducing the signs of premature ageing, drooping eyelids or puffy “under-eye bags.”

-- Blepharoplasty; Can be performed on the upper lids or lower eyelids or, both.
+- Can be performed on the upper lids, lower eyelids or, both.
 However, usually not in one operation, but it is possible.